renoise/xrnx/docs/guide/sockets.md

 # Sockets

+The Renoise API allows you to create [network sockets](https://en.wikipedia.org/wiki/Network_socket).
+This can be used to communicate with other devices via UDP and TCP.

+Please note that there's no support for encrypted connections.
+So using protocols like HTTPs is not possible at the moment.

 ## HTTP / GET client

 Creates a TCP socket and connect it to www.wurst.de, http, giving up the connection attempt after 2 seconds.

 ```lua
 local connection_timeout = 2000